• Insights

 When reducing ultrafine particles becomes a matter of health

-4 November 2022 Posted by Frederik Wouters Perspectives, Product innovation
+4 November 2022 Posted by Koen Verhaert Perspectives, Industry & chemistry, Product innovation

 UFP’s (ultrafine particles) are part of our daily lives, whether you work at the airport or work or live close to heavy traffic roads.
 In central European cities, ultrafine particles particle concentrations are mainly affected by road traffic emissions.
 Traffic is the source of over 70% of ultrafine particles in European cities.
 Airport emissions also seem to affect the air quality locally significantly not only in the airport but even up to cities close by, even if they are located a few kilometers away.
 To reduce ultrafine particles concentrations, policies should aim to decrease the use of vehicles and minimize exposure to aircraft emissions.
 When reducing Ultra-Fine Particles becomes a matter of health Ultrafine particles for example are generated from brake pad abrasion, in the future EURO7 regulation will set limits to reduce ultrafine particlesparticles from this source, however companies and societies need to start acting and cooperating now and innovating throughout the value chain.